 TED Translators and transcribers help spread ideas to a global audience.
+We use a free, state of the art subtitling platform called CaptionHub.
 Here's what you need to know to get started.

 Subtitles go through the following steps before publication:

-Subtitles are translated from the original language into the target language, using a simple online interface.
+Subtitles are translated from the original language into the target language, using a dynamic subtitle editor.
+Note that TEDx transcripts must be reviewed and published before any translations can be created.

 TED places tremendous priority on crediting volunteers for their contributions.
 Volunteers with published subtitles will have: